matthewcsimpson/BrainStation-Brainflix-Frontend/README.md

-### BrainFlix - Full Stack Video Site
+## BrainFlix - Full Stack Video Site - Front End

-Completed during my time as a student at BrainStation, BrainFlix is a full-stack video player app modelled after Vimeo.
+BrainFlix is a full-stack video player app modelled after Vimeo.
+The back end is built with Node and Express.

-The front end is created with React.js and uses React Router, Axios, DotEnv, as well as HTML, Sass/CSS3 with BEM.
-The back end is created with Node.js, Express.js, and JSON files.

-A user can leave comments on the existing videos and simulate uploading a new video.
-The site is designed responsively with breakpoints set for mobile, tablet, and desktop viewport sizes.
+Completed as part of my studies at [BrainStation](https://brainstation.io).

 The app is currently deployed here <http://brainflix-mcsimpson.herokuapp.com/>

-Please be sure to also [check out the back end repository](https://github.com/matthewcsimpson/Brainflix-Backend).
+_Please be sure to also [check out the back end repository](https://github.com/matthewcsimpson/Brainflix-Backend)_

+### Screenshot
 ![BrainFlix](https://github.com/matthewcsimpson/Brainflix/blob/main/public/brainflix-screenshot.png)